So I'm gonna kill Santa Claus

 - A Claymation Easter: After hearing an interview with the Easter Bunny, Wilshire Pig decides to kidnap him, pretend to be a rabbit, and win the contest to decide the new Easter Bunny, hoping to take the lucrative offers that the previous Bunny rejects because he's not in it for the money.

 - Downplayed in The Nightmare Before Christmas.
 Jack Skellington does try to take over Christmas, but he doesn't seem to have plans to become Santa.
-There's no mention of him gaining Santa's powers, and although he does have him kidnapped, he doesn't want to harm him, and there's a suggestion that he's only doing it for this year (he tells Santa to "take a break this year").
+There's no mention of him gaining Santa's powers, and although he does have him kidnapped, he doesn't want to harm him, and there's a suggestion that he's only doing it for this year to feel what it's like (he tells Santa to "take a break this year").

 - Rudolph and Frosty's Christmas in July had the Big Bad Winterbolt planning to overthrow Santa as ruler of the North Pole after his awakening.